Translate

 But the drama may not be where we think it is.
 On the eastern slopes of Mount Moriah, south of and below the famed summit, a team of archaeologists has uncovered something extraordinary: a stone temple complex and water system dating back more than 3,500 years.

 Carved directly into the mountain, this system includes a reservoir and a channel designed to wash blood and refuse from altars periodically built on a bedrock platform carved into the stone itself.
-Radiocarbon dating performed by Cambridge University and Israel’s Weizmann Institute places the sites last use around 1535 BCE, in the precise window the Bible situates Jacob's final years in Canaan.
+Radiocarbon dating performed by Cambridge University and Israel’s Weizmann Institute places the sites construction and last use around 1535 BCE, in the precise 30 year window the Bible situates Jacob's final years in Canaan.
 And just when Jacob leaves for Egypt with his sons, the site appears abruptly abandoned.

 This is not merely archaeology.
 This is scripture meeting bedrock.
 The irony is profound: The modern political conflict over Zionism also originates from a dispute over this very place.
 Zionism was born from a simple, ancient claim: The Jewish people have a right to their ancestral land because a specific place - Zion - was promised, inhabited, sanctified, and remembered.
-The Temple Mount became the physical and symbolic anchor for that claim.
-It was the stone upon which Jewish historical legitimacy was cast.
+Eventually the Temple Mount became the physical and symbolic anchor for that claim.
+It was allegedly the 'stone' upon which Jewish historical legitimacy was cast.
 Modern anti-Zionist narratives lean heavily on undermining that very connection: Some argue Jews have no ancient ties to Jerusalem.
 Others claim the temples never stood on the mountain.
 Still others insist the Jewish link is a colonial myth retrofitted to a holy Muslim site.

 Zion Redeemed